saramoohead/cv/README.md

 ## Highlight projects

+#### Currently working on Meteor.js app for a charity, real time chat based around a video, with admin panel for content and comment modertaion.

 #### Makers Academy Visitors app
 Swift/Objective-C team project that integrates a proximity beacon, Slack message webhooks and Google forms powered by a Rails API.
 - Demo video: https://youtu.be/v1GVvMg1-Js